deconst/deconst-docs/writing-docs/layout-assets.rst

 Assets
 ------

 Raw HTML isn't very exciting on its own.
-To make a site look good and behave sensibly, you'll need to include assets CSS, JavaScript, images and possibly fonts.
+To make a site look good and behave sensibly, you'll need to include assets: CSS, JavaScript, images and possibly fonts.
 Deconst sites store these with a specific structure beneath the ``assets`` subdirectory of the control repository.

 CSS and JavaScript assets are grouped into *bundles*: sets of files that will be preprocessed together in some way to produce a single, optimized artifact, published on the CDN.
-Each bundle corresponds to, and is named after, one immediate subdirectory of the ``assets/js`` or ``assets/less`` directories.
+Each bundle corresponds to, and is takes its name from, one immediate subdirectory of the ``assets/js`` or ``assets/less`` directories.

 CSS
 ^^^

 Deconst supports the generation of CSS from source files written in `Less <http://lesscss.org/>`_.
-Write your .less files within a subdirectory of ``assets/less`` named after the bundle.
+Write your .less files within a subdirectory of ``assets/less`` with a name that will be used to name that bundle.
 You **must** include a file called ``main.less`` to serve as the entry point for that bundle.
 From ``main.less``, you can ``@include`` whatever other files you wish to include.

 Given a Less bundle containing: